jviotti/jsonbinpack-poc/README.md

 - [ ] Implement support for inline binary blobs defined with the `contentEncoding` JSON Schema keyword

-Don't hesitate in getting in touch if you require guidance on contributing to the project.
+Don't hesitate in getting in touch [by creating a ticket](https://github.com/jviotti/jsonbinpack/issues) if you require any guidance on contributing to the project.

 License
 -------